Welcome to the Intervention Mapping website!

 Intervention Mapping is a planning approach that is based on using theory and evidence as foundations for taking an ecological approach to assessing and intervening in health problems and engendering community participation.
 The key words in IM are planning, research and theory.
 IM provides a vocabulary for program planning, procedures for planning activities, and technical assistance with identifying theory-based determinants and matching them with appropriate methods for change.

-Intervention Mapping is not a new theory or model; it is an additional tool for the planning and development of health promotion interventions.
+Intervention Mapping is not a theory or model; it is an approach for the planning and development of health promotion interventions.
 It maps the path from recognition of a need or problem to the identification of a solution.
 Although Intervention Mapping is presented as a series of steps, Bartholomew and colleagues (2016) see the planning process as iterative rather than linear.
 Program planners move back and forth between tasks and steps.
 The process is also cumulative: Each step is based on previous steps, and inattention to a particular step may lead to mistakes and inadequate decisions.

 Step 1: Logic Model of the Problem